VibePanda LogoVibePanda

 That's a common question, but it's like saying a recipe is the same thing as a grocery store.

-Okay, but how does it actually work?
+How does MCP actually work?

 {